-Most organizations that raise or spend money to influence a statewide ballot question in Maine form a political action committee (PAC) for that purpose, and file regular PAC reports with the Commission.
-Some advocacy, charitable, or other organizations do not qualify as PACs under the Election Law, but they are interested in raising and spending money to influence a ballot question.
+Most organizations that raise or spend money to initiate or influence a statewide ballot question in Maine form a political action committee (PAC) for that purpose, and file regular PAC reports with the Commission.
+Some advocacy, charitable, or other organizations do not qualify as PACs under the Election Law, but they are interested in raising and spending money to initiate or influence a ballot question.
 The Maine Legislature enacted 21-A M.R.S.A. §1056-B to create a reporting requirement for these non-PAC organizations.
 The Election Law designates these organizations as "ballot question committees" and they will be required to register with the Commission.
 A ballot question committee is:

-[a]ny person not defined as a political action committee who receives contributions or makes expenditures, other than by contribution to a political action committee, aggregating in excess of \$5,000 for the purpose of initiating, promoting, defeating or influencing in any way a ballot question must file a report with the Commission.
+A person not defined as a political action committee who receives contributions or makes expenditures, other than by contribution to a political action committee, aggregating in excess of \$5,000 for the purpose of initiating or influencing a campaign [other than a candidate election] must register and file reports with the Commission.